The Dos and Don’ts of Website Design: Your Guide to a Beautiful Website

 Additionally, eye-tracking studies show there is science involved in how readers scan your site.
 Enter: Fitt’s Law.
 Simply put, you should give visual weight — typically distinguished by size or color — to the things you want to emphasize, like your call-to-action buttons and key content.

-Also, the law applies to efficiency of clicks between two spots; your design should reduce the amount of time it takes for users to get to frequently-used targets.
+Also, the law applies to the efficiency of clicks between two spots; your design should reduce the amount of time it takes for users to get to frequently-used targets.

 You also should consider another useful design element: a footer.
 While it’s situated at the bottom of your site — and your hierarchy — footers offer a visually logical conclusion to your site and provide points of contact that your menu may miss.
 Plus, they get viewed more often than you might think — and can help increase conversions.